instructure/nokogiri-xmlsec-instructure/README.md

 By default, the lib defaults to : `xmlSecTransformExclC14NId` - `<CanonicalizationMethod Algorithm="http://www.w3.org/2001/10/xml-exc-c14n#"/>`

-If in some scenarios you need a different canonization method e.g.`xmlSecTransformInclC14NId` - `<CanonicalizationMethod Algorithm="http://www.w3.org/TR/2001/REC-xml-c14n-20010315"/>` pass it with the `canon_alg`
+If in some scenarios you need a different Canonicalization method e.g.`xmlSecTransformInclC14NId` - `<CanonicalizationMethod Algorithm="http://www.w3.org/TR/2001/REC-xml-c14n-20010315"/>` pass it with the `canon_alg`

 If none is specified the lib will resolve to default `xmlSecTransformExclC14NId` .